sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 Shuttleworth Foundation has also been involved in supporting some of the tools.

-With the SAGE Concept Grants,^58^ which we launched in 2018, we have now supported four different tools for social science researchers, including Quanteda for text mining and Text Wash for redacting and anonymising textual data.
-Focusing on the entire scholarly communications cycle, the Digital Science Catalyst Grants^59^ have funded more than a dozen startups in the academic space.
+With the [SAGE Concept Grants](https://ocean.sagepub.com/concept-grants), which we launched in 2018, we have now supported four different tools for social science researchers, including Quanteda for text mining and Text Wash for redacting and anonymising textual data.
+Focusing on the entire scholarly communications cycle, the [Digital Science Catalyst Grants](https://www.digital-science.com/investment/catalyst-grant/) have funded more than a dozen startups in the academic space.

 > The Knight Enterprise Fund is a VC-type programme estab- lished by the